sirjacob2u/Time-Zone-Bot/README.md

 ---

 Thats is.
 This bot really is simple.
-Feel free to make additions